nchavez1/classes/class-01/README.md

         * answer: 783 votes
         * views: 913K
     * These are much more likely to solve your problem

+In JavaScript...

 * If you search for "remove an element from a javascript list"
-    * Top link -- quote from some other website that says "JavaScript: remove an element from an array"
+    * Top link -- quote from some website you've never heard of that says "JavaScript: remove an element from an array"
-    * Second link -- a list of stackoverflow links about removing elements from arrays
+    * Second link -- a list of stackoverflow links about removing elements from arrays.
+Both the question and the answer have thousands of votes.
-    * Then you remember that in JavaScript, an array is an array, not a "list" so you try again...
+    * Then you remember that in JavaScript, an array is an "array", not a "list", so you try again...
 * If you search instead for "remove an element from a javascript array"
     * Top link -- stackoverflow.com: "How do I remove a particular element from an array in JavaScript?"
     * question: 6764 votes